mythril-forge/vanilla-spells/spells/level-3/bestow-curse.md

 The DM has final say on such a curse's effect.

 ## At Higher Levels
-If you cast this spell using a spell slot of 4th level or higher, the duration is concentration, up to 10 minutes.
+If you cast this spell using a spell slot of 4th level or higher, the duration is **concentration**, up to 10 minutes.
 If you use a spell slot of 5th level or higher, the duration is 8 hours.
 If you use a spell slot of 7th level or higher, the duration is 24 hours.
 If you use a 9th level spell slot, the spell lasts until it is dispelled.
-Using a spell slot of 5th level or higher grants a duration that doesn't require concentration.
+Using a spell slot of 5th level or higher grants a duration that doesn't require **concentration**.

 ---